-Get information from the Whatcom County Health Department about childcare during closures in their Guidelines for Childcare Providers.
+- Get information from the Whatcom County Health Department about safe childcare practices in their Guidelines for Childcare Providers.

 - The Washington State Department of Health childcare resources & recommendations page offers COVID-19 safety guidance for childcare.

 - The Washington State COVID-19 website offers additional information to help you find childcare and support your children at home.

 - Check these websites for information from our local colleges and universities.

 School District Information